Contrasting Oak Street Health (OSH) and Its Rivals

-Oak Street Health (NYSE:OSH – Get Rating) is one of 33 public companies in the “Health services” industry, but how does it compare to its competitors?
-We will compare Oak Street Health to related companies based on the strength of its risk, institutional ownership, valuation, earnings, dividends, analyst recommendations and profitability.
+Oak Street Health (NYSE:OSH – Get Rating) is one of 33 public companies in the “Health services” industry, but how does it contrast to its competitors?
+We will compare Oak Street Health to related businesses based on the strength of its analyst recommendations, earnings, valuation, risk, profitability, dividends and institutional ownership.

+Oak Street Health has a beta of 2.32, indicating that its stock price is 132% more volatile than the S&P 500.
+Comparatively, Oak Street Health’s competitors have a beta of 1.48, indicating that their average stock price is 48% more volatile than the S&P 500.

+91.3% of Oak Street Health shares are held by institutional investors.
+Comparatively, 48.6% of shares of all “Health services” companies are held by institutional investors.
+11.4% of Oak Street Health shares are held by insiders.
+Comparatively, 21.6% of shares of all “Health services” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 Profitability